graemedouglas/autosistant/README.md

 The system attempts to help online shoppers buy items from an online store by having a directed conversation with the user.
-The user interacts with the system via a webpage where the user can type in a message to be sent to the system.
-The system gets the message, analyses it, and returns an approriate message when complete.
+The user interacts with the system via a web-page where the user can type in a message to be sent to the system.
+The system gets the message, analyses it, and returns an appropriate message when complete.

-The system's message analyses begins by splitting the input message into distint words.
+The system's message analyses begins by splitting the input message into distinct words.
 It will then attempt to find any words that indicate actions, also called tasks, that the system must complete.
 When such a word is found, the system adds the task to a task queue.
 This queue is always kept sorted based on task priority.
 If the system has no tasks to complete and